JVL-Data/fleet-vehicle-tracking-system/docs/governance.md

 - [Access & Security](#access--security)

 ## Project Overview

-This document defines the data governance principles for the Fleet Vehicle Tracking System.
+This document defines the data governance principles for the **Fleet Vehicle Tracking System**.
 The goal is to ensure data accuracy, consistency, accountability, and responsible access across operational reporting workflows.

-These principles are designed for practical enforcement within small to mid-sized service organizations.

 ---